stimpy77/Qaud/README.md

 QAUD is an interface plus implementations for QAUD, or CRUD, operations.
 It's ICrud, basically, intended for extending IQueryable-supporting data repositories with the promise of a basic set of alteration operations.

+## Background

+The objective behind QAUD is to facilitate a DAL (Data Access Layer) into prototype applications that do not know the full measure of the technology behind the DAL.
+Most DALs start with key-based table or document structures, so this solution builds upon that premise.

+For example, someone implementing a dynamic web site, such as an online store, might use `IDataStore<T>` for all data storage operations because he might not know whether the deployed solution will build upon MongoDB, MySQL, SQL Server, or some other server.

+Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`, can utilize in-memory implementations when implementing functional tests.

 ## `ICrud<T>` has come at last.

 The base interface is `ICrud<T>`: